Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 ## Overview
 Duration: 10

 In this Quickstart, we will investigate how a financial company builds a BI dashboard using customer transactional data housed on a PostgreSQL database.
 The data is brought into Snowflake via the Snowflake Connector for PostgreSQL.
-The main idea is gain insights in how to increase customer engagement using Streamlit in Snowflake.
+The main idea is gain insights on potential ways to increase customer spending with promotions.

 ### What You Will Build
 - Visualize customer data and gain insights ingesting data from PostgreSQL DB to Snowflake using the Snowflake Connector for PostgreSQL Native App, Dynamic Tables, and Streamlit-in-Snowflake (SiS)